AvolitesLtd/TitanManual/docs/effects/shape-generator.md

-When you save a shape into a cue, you can set the playback fader to control the size and/or speed of the shape in [playback options](../cues/playback-options.md) to give you more options at show time; you can also control the size and speed from separate [Size Master and Speed Master faders](../running-the-show/playback-controls.md#speed-and-size-masters).
+When you save a shape into a cue, you can set the playback fader to control the size and/or speed of the shape in playback [Options](../cues/playback-options.md) to give you more options at show time; you can also control the size and speed from separate [Size Master and Speed Master faders](../running-the-show/playback-controls.md#speed-and-size-masters).